The HistoryAccess.com Interview:

 A. Eight excellent lectures by college professors about Lincoln.

-A. It costs $95.
+A. $95.
 Schools are buying them like hotcakes.
 Our network schools receive them free of charge.

-Q. What’s the next History in a Box going to be about?
+Q. What’s the next box going to be about?

-A. We will do one on the American West scheduled for release in the summer of 2009.
+A. We have one on the American West scheduled for release in the summer of 2009.
 We also have a box called “American History: The Elementary School Edition.”

 Q. I see that the editor of the Lincoln box is Steve Mintz of the University of Houston, who also has an affiliation with Stanford.